 Patrick Mueller (artistic director) grew up in Colorado and attended Pomona College (Claremont, CA), where he designed an individualized major in Performance Art.
 He later earned his MFA in dance from Hollins University and ADF, working closely with Tommy DeFrantz, John Jasperse, and Elizabeth Zimmer.

 From 2002 to 2005 Patrick danced in New York with Troika Ranch Dance Theatre, Mark Jarecke, Julia Mandle, Paige Martin, and others.
 He then worked for several years in Europe with Ben J. Riepe Kompanie (Germany) and Mancopy Danse Kompagni (Denmark).
-In Colorado, he has worked with Kim Olson / sweet edge dance and is currently a performer-collaborator on Sweet & Lucky by Brooklyn-based immersive theatre company Third Rail Projects, commissioned by DCPA Off Center.
+In Colorado, he has worked with Kim Olson / sweet edge dance and recently was a collaborating cast member on the immersive theatre work Sweet & Lucky by Brooklyn-based immersive theatre company Third Rail Projects, commissioned by DCPA Off-Center.

 Patrick returned to Colorado in 2008 and has committed himself to advancing a culture of innovation and artistic excellence in Denver’s burgeoning arts scene.
 He founded Control Group Productions in 2008 as a collaborative platform for artistic innovation and exploration in live performance.
 He has founded two performance centers, The Packing House Center for the Arts (2008-10) and work|space Denver (2011-15), where he has presented over 100 local and touring events and created the bulk of Control Group's work to date.

-Patrick is the Production Manager and a lead faculty member at Colorado Conservatory of Dance, a premiere youth school in the Denver area.
-He has taught technique and theory at Naropa University, Red Rocks Community College, and several local studios and festivals, including the Joffrey Summer Intensive in Denver in 2016.
+Patrick has taught technique and theory at Naropa University, Red Rocks Community College, and several local studios and festivals, including the Joffrey Summer Intensive in Denver in 2016.
 He's married to Kristine Whittle, and they are the happily enthralled parents of turbo-toddler Levi Volentine Mueller.